mozilla/seasponge/README.md

 - **Aesthetics**: We're tired of clunky, boring interfaces - we want to bring the pizazz into threat-modeling.
 - **Intuitive User-Experience**: We hate manuals, and we want you to be able to use this software without one.

+Please see http://mozilla.github.io/seasponge/dist/ for a live demo of the application.

 ## Authors

 - [Mathew Kallada](https://github.com/kallada)